Westcott1/Waveshare-ESP32-S3-Touch-LCD-4.3-and-Arduino/README.md

 Next I'll switch to LVGL v9
 New examples will be posted soon.

-NEW - I've added an example using Arduino_GFX on ots own, and another plus LVGL.
+NEW - I've added an example using Arduino_GFX on its own, and another plus LVGL.

 Thanks to VollWombat for all his help.